Average lifting capacity of men

 Strength levels aren’t random they depend on several factors, including:

-• Body weight / bodyweight ratio
+• Body weight ratio

 • Muscle mass